valeckom/system-status-email/README.md

 ## Future improvements

-1. Add regular drive table
-2. Be able to print version
+1. Be able to print version
-3. Be able to do a dry run
+2. Be able to do a dry run
-4. Installer script
+3. Installer script
     - add script to `/etc/cron.weekly`
     - generate `.env` with user supplied values
-5. Update script - load the new version and keep the `.env` file
+4. Update script - load the new version and keep the `.env` file
-6. Convert `README.md` to `README.txt` for build bundle
+5. Convert `README.md` to `README.txt` for build bundle
-7. Add S.M.A.R.T. drive info table
+6. Add S.M.A.R.T. drive info table
-8. Make tables dynamic based on if data exists (hide tables that do not contain data)
+7. Make tables dynamic based on if data exists (hide tables that do not contain data)
+8. Be able to display more than 1 drive in "Drive partition status"
 9. Make a dashboard section for quick information (&check; or &cross; for features)